-Pupils take part in an Expressive Arts carousel providing them with the opportunity to work in different mediums: textiles, model making and exploring mythical creatures and colour.
-This carousel builds on their experiences from first school and enables pupils to broaden their understanding of art and artists.
+Pupils take part in an Expressive Arts carousel providing them with the opportunity to work in different mediums such as: textiles, creating mythical creatures, exploring colour and researching Rousseau.
+This carousel builds on their experiences from first school and enables pupils to broaden their understanding of artists, designers and craftspeople.

 Art & Design